 His publications have examined the intersection of culture and politics in interwar Europe, with a special focus on the international and European visions of Germany's Nazis and Italy's fascists.

 Interested in the emerging field of the environmental humanities, Martin led the planning of Euroculture’s 2014 summer Intensive Program, which linked European studies to the environmental humanities through a week-long program on “How a New Climate is Changing the Old World.”
-Martin is likewise involved in the new undergraduate Liberal Arts Program at Uppsala’s Campus Gotland, where he helped develop (and currently co-teaches) the course "Människa och miljö" ("Humans and the environment").
+Martin was likewise involved in the undergraduate Liberal Arts Program at Uppsala’s Campus Gotland, where he helped develop (and co-taught) the course "Människa och miljö" ("Humans and the environment").

 Martin has presented on culture and politics in non-academic contexts, including presentations on Italian futurism at SFMOMA, on fascism and intellectuals at the Bard Music Festival, and in historical presentations for the cast and crew of Uppsala Stadsteater's productions of Sound of Music (2012) and Cabaret (2014), for which he also wrote program notes.